 Elevator doors in lobbies should contrast in colour and brightness to their surroundings and have a non-glare finish.

-Elevator service panels operated with a key by building personnel should be located away from a public elevator’s call-button panels to avoid confusion for people with vision loss.
+Elevator service panels operated with a key by building personnel should be located away from a public elevator’s call-button panels to avoid confusion for people impacted by blindness.

 In lobbies with only one elevator, the elevator’s call-button panel should be placed to the right of the elevator door.
 In lobbies with two or more elevators, the call-button panel should be located between the elevators to provide ample access for all users.